GenesisFR/HowToBecomeGoodAtShooters/README.md

 ##### Artillery
 - double tapping will lock/unlock it to a specific location (only works if you're within 10m of the turret)
 - rounds can bounce off walls and ceilings if there is an accessible area
+- can be used to flush enemies out of cover or as a soft form of CC since non-robotic enemies (except tanks) will have to dodge explosions
 - explosive damage and bleed ticks affected by DTA
 ##### Assault
 - always targets the chest